 In addition to making sure your bow and arrows are safe to shoot, make sure you're handling them safely in the field.

 There are archery-related injuries every year but you can avoid them by following the rules above and using a bit of common sense.

 Practice shooting your bow regularly and you’ll develop the form and muscle memory you need to shoot accurately and confidently.

-You can practice your shooting anywhere it’s safe, although some cities restrict shooting within city limits.
-All you’ll need is a clear line of sight between you and the target, and a safe backstop.
+You can practice your shooting anywhere it’s safe and outside of urban growth boundaries.
+It's also illegal to shoot in the direction of any person, building, structure or vehicle within the range of your bow.
+So be sure there's y a clear line of sight between you and the target, and a safe backstop.

 Possible locations include:

-If you have roomy backyard and it’s allowed in your community, there’s no reason you can’t practice shooting there.
+If you have roomy property in a rural setting, there’s no reason you can’t practice shooting there.
 It helps that most turkey shots will be within 20 yards, a reasonable-size backyard.
-If you're shooting at home, make sure you have a decent-size target, an even larger backstop and no houses behind the target.
+Make sure you have a decent-size target, an even larger backstop and no structures or animals behind the target.

 The Oregon Department of Fish and Wildlife has set up outdoor practice ranges at EE Wilson near Corvallis and Junction City Pond near Eugene.

 In addition, bow and archery associations may be able to help you find nearby archery ranges.
 You’ll find lots of helpful information on their websites: